Bone broth is nothing new, simple, and yet packed with health benefits. Maybe that’s why it’s so trendy.

 Additionally, collagen and other proteins in bone broth help improve appetite control (Leidy 201418).

 Furthermore, collagen has tremendous potential to increase muscle mass and reduce body fat when combined with strength training (Zdzieblik et al. 201519).

-Although this may sound very simple, according to studies, it is precisely those nutrients absorbed from bone broth that can improve one’s bone and joint health (Clark et al. 200820).
+Although this may sound very simple, according to studies, the nutrients absorbed from the bone broth can improve one’s bone and joint health (Clark et al. 200820).

 Bone broth contains the essential minerals calcium and magnesium and hyaluronic acid, glucosamine, and chondroitin, which are components of cartilage and connective tissue (Henrotin et al. 201221; Bishnoi et al. 201622).